Pet Poisons - Essential Advice for Pet Owners

 - Permethrin – this is an insecticide that is found in dog flea treatments but is highly toxic to cats.
 Even the correct dose for a very small dog is enough to kill a cat.

 “Most owners don’t realise there are many seemingly harmless items that are potentially poisonous to their pets”.
-If you see your pet eat something they shouldn’t then contact the Pet Health Helpline or your vet as soon as possible
+If you see your pet eat something they shouldn’t then contact your vet as soon as possible